 Giving individual team members a sense of purpose is important, too.
 Does each person feel like their job matters in the big picture?
 Have you done a good job showing and explaining how important each person is to the larger goal?

-Care more about your team than yourself.
+Good leaders care more about their team than themselves.

 Good leaders aren’t looking out for themselves.
 They’re looking out for their team.